-Principal components in the production of silicon metal, silicon-based alloys and manganesebased alloys include metallurgical-grade coal, charcoal, graphite and carbon electrodes, manganese ore, quartzite, wood chips, steel scrap, and other metals.
+Principal components in the production of silicon metal, silicon-based alloys and manganese-based alloys include coal, charcoal, graphite and carbon electrodes, manganese ore, quartzite, wood chips, steel scrap, and other metals.
 While we own certain sources of raw materials, we also buy raw materials on a spot or contracted basis.
 The availability of these raw materials and the prices at which we purchase them from third-party suppliers depend on market supply and demand and may be volatile.
-Our ability to obtain these materials in a cost efficient and timely manner is dependent on certain suppliers, their labor union relationships, mining and lumbering regulations and output and general local economic conditions.
-In 2018, manganese ore prices remained at historically high levels throughout the year.
-As a result, the profitability of our manganese-based operations was adversely affected.
+Our ability to obtain these materials in a cost efficient and timely manner is dependent on certain suppliers, their labor union relationships, mining and lumbering regulations and output, the effects of the COVID-19 pandemic and general local economic conditions.